seanwhs/Tutorials/NextJS/Build-a-Blogsite-with-nextJS16-and-Sanity/Part24-Observability.md

 CDN?
 ```

-Metrics cannot answer.

-Logs cannot answer.

-Traces can.

----
+Metrics say “something is slow”; logs say “some things happened”; traces tell you **where** the time was spent across services.

+***

-# What Is A Trace?
+# What Is a Trace?

-A trace records:
+A trace records the:

 ```text
 Request Journey